ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

 }
 ```

-There seems to be a lot going on in the `add_numbers` function.
-Essentially, each time we call `parse_number` we get a `Result<u32, ParseIntError>`.
-If
-we want to keep going, we use `and_then` and call `parse_number` with the next number and so on.
-At the end we call `map` to complete the addition
+This is similar what we did with two numbers parsed from `Result`.
+But as we can see this is quickly becoming hard to reason about.
-and return the result in a `Result<u32, ParseIntError>`.
-If you find this hard to follow, don't worry as there's a simpler way to do this.
+Luckily Rust gives you a simpler way to do this.

 ### The question mark operator